 Kubernetes is a core technology for containerization, in which applications are packaged and isolated to allow greater scalability and portability.
-Also known as K8s, Kubernetes simplifies and automates the deployment, scaling, and management of containerized applications, which can consist of a large number of distributed containers, so that they can be orchestrated more easily across multi-cloud environments.
+Also known as K8s, Kubernetes simplifies and automates the deployment, scaling, and management of containerized applications, which can consist of a large number of distributed containers, so that they can be orchestrated more easily across multi-cloud and hybrid-cloud environments.

 Kubernetes is an open source project hosted by the Cloud Native Computing Foundation (CNCF) and available free of charge.
 Originally created as an internal project by Google, Kubernetes initially was introduced as Borg System in 2004, combines 15 years of production experience within Google with contributions and best practices from the open source community.

 Key capabilities include the automation of day-to-day management for containerized applications; the abstraction of related compute, networking, and storage resources; and continuous health checks to ensure service availability.
 By using Kubernetes, organizations can build and manage cloud-native microservices-based applications more quickly, deploy and move applications across multiple environments more easily, and scale applications more efficiently.